missionpinball/mpf-docs/docs/gmc/guides/launching-the-mpf-game-with-godot.md

 <img src="../images/godot_export.png" alt="Godot Export" width="600" />

 In the screen above the architecture is arm64 since it was done to run on a Raspberry Pi, you might have to choose a different architecture.
-Once the file is exported you can start is as an executable (on Linux platforms make it executable with chmod).
+Once the file is exported you can start it as an executable (on Linux platforms make it executable with chmod).
 Note that you can develop your Godot project on some kind of development computer and export it later for a different architecture and copy it to your pinball machine.
 The Godot executable contains all assets, e.g. sounds, there is no need to copy the sound to an MPF sound folder.